umoralez/Zebrunner-Agents/README.md

 # Implementations(Work in Progress)

-We need to cover those languages and tools:
+We need to cover these languages and tools:

  - Java with TestNG
  - Java with Carina Framework